Website hosted & powered by 1 + 1 Internet Limited

 8. The Crown Hotel.

 With most people back at the final checkpoint in Horton the walkers could enjoy a well-earned beer at the Crown Hotel.
 Louis Thompson quickly moved onto his second pint, having poured the first one over his blisters.
 Andy Firth was officially the first back at 14.15 hrs with Shaun Hardwick, Chris Creagan and John Macleod in close pursuit.
 Bringing up the rear was Laura and Tom Callaghan.
-Laura had no previous experience of walking this kind of distance, and a fall coming off Ingleborough did not help her cause.
-With determination, and Tom or her Uncle John never more than a metre away from her side for the whole walk, they came home to a fine round of applause.
+Laura had no previous experience of walking this kind of

 9. Closing Time at the Fox and Hounds.